|

 Mark Martin - Piano / Organ / Keyboards

-In the past five years Mark has indulged in electronic music as well as studying and performing jazz and funk.
+In the past decade Mark has indulged in electronic music and a wide variety of popular musical styles (in addition to studying and performing jazz).
 All of these styles align in juxtaposition with his classical background to provide a lyricism that is painfully funky or sweetly sad.
 It can be ferocious or mellow, and it is always highly enjoyable.
-Mark is currently living in Oshkosh, Wisconsin while working and touring with the Jazz Orgy and Soul System.
+Mark has played over two-thousand gigs with The Jazz Orgy, including several national tours, and is currently living in Oshkosh, Wisconsin.

 |